-The time to act on luring an MLB expansion franchise may be sooner than we all thought.
+The time to act on luring an MLB expansion franchise may not be too far in the future.

 Initially, the thought was that it wouldn’t be before 2028 that new franchises would be awarded, however, recent developments may have expedited that timeline.
 Here is what we know now.